Animanny/software-product-sprint/README.md

 # Google Software Product Sprint

-This repo contains the Ani's portfolio and SPS projects.
+This repo contains Ani's portfolio and SPS projects.

 To get started: